PlutoZhang/Zowe-docs/topics/verify.md

 # Verifying installation

-After you complete the installation of Project Giza, use the following procedures to verify that Project Giza is installed correctly and is functional.
+After you complete the installation of Project Zoe, use the following procedures to verify that Project Zoe is installed correctly and is functional.